SKWilliamson/STATS220/README.md

 Some of my key interests in pursuing a BC are:
 * The future of communication technology and how things like social media have changed the way we communicate.
 * Advances in artificial intelligence and it's impact on communication and society.
-* How governments and political operations can use new and existing communication tools to reach people who are increasingly ignoring such messaging.
+* How governments and political operations can use new and existing communication tools to reach people who are increasingly ignoring their messaging.

 For more information on my education and working background, my LinkedIn profile [can be found here.](https://www.linkedin.com/in/simon-williamson-047a45105/)